-You are entitled to housing allowance for pensioners if
+You can claim housing allowance for pensioners

-- you live alone
+- if you live alone

-- you live with your spouse/partner
+- if you live with your spouse/partner, or

 If both your spouse/partner and yourself are paid pensions or other benefits that make you eligible for the housing allowance for pensioners, you must file a joint application for the housing allowance for pensioners.
 Kela will split the allowance between the two of you.
 If you are married or live in a registered partnership and only either one of you is entitled to the housing allowance for pensioners, Kela will pay all of the allowance to that person.

 The housing allowance can be backdated for a maximum of 6 months from the application.

 Pensions that entitle to housing allowance for pensioners include for instance

 - old-age pension, early old-age pension, years-of-service pension, disability pension (including rehabilitation subsidy paid for a fixed period) or spouse's pension paid by Kela or an authorised pension provider

 - pension or spouse's pension paid as a result of an occupational or traffic accident and on the basis of full disability